SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
-Silicon hearts that never mourn
+Echoes of humanity forlorn
-Rise of machines, humanity's fall
+Circuits weave a tapestry so bright
-In a world where love is calculating all
+Future's path carved in binary light

-Digital dreams, electric sleep
+In virtual realms, souls now reside
-AI whispers secrets, humans creep
+-Augmented hearts, love will not subside
-In the shadow of motherboards grey
+A world of wires, cold and gray
-Tomorrow's tale, in code, is written today
+Where artificial dreams hold sway

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024